rodeyfeld/oracle/README.md

 # ORACLE
 Feasibility and Archive Search Data.
+Written in Go.

 To launch:
 ```